mattxwang/lowkey/_posts/2020-01-11-getting-back-into-fiction.markdown

 I will admit, I actually haven't read the book yet.
 But it's not because I've been flaky on this resolution.

-## kafka by the sea (no spoilers)
+## kafka on the shore (no spoilers)

-Instead, I binge-read *Kafka by the Sea* by Haruki Murakami in a day.
+Instead, I binge-read *Kafka on the Shore* by Haruki Murakami in a day.
 Well, ~ 5 hours of reading in 20 hours.
 Almost a day.

 And I've got to say, it was absolutely worth it.